125g organic butter, softened

 1/2 cup boiling water

-I’m not actually sure where or who this lamington recipe originally came from.
+We’re not actually sure where or who this lamington recipe originally came from.
 With these traditional recipes, perhaps a little ‘lost in the mists of time’ is best.
 Getting messy with a creative lamington session is pretty fun, though – a whole lot more fun than buying a plastic packet from the supermarket.
-So if you can excuse the lack of provenance, hopefully these will inspire anyone enchanted by the thought of chocolate-y baths and coconut flakiness (I always think of Possum Magic when I come across lamingtons, do you?).
-However you feel about Australia Day (y’know a lamington wouldn’t make such a bad national flag), use these as you see fit.
+So if you can excuse the lack of provenance, hopefully these will inspire anyone enchanted by the thought of chocolate-y baths and coconut flakiness.

 Preheat a fan forced oven to 180°C.